xphillyx/PostSharp.Samples/PostSharp.Samples.ValidateResourceString/README.md

 and there is no chance to miss any warning.

-This example demonstrates how to use PostSharp Architecture Framework to validate, at build time, that the value passed to a string parameter is a valid resource key.
+This example demonstrates how to use PostSharp Architecture Framework to validate, at build time, that the value passed to a string parameter is a valid string in a managed resource.

 The `ValidateResourceStringAttribute` implements the validation constraint.
 The `ValidateResourceStringAttribute` inherits from `ReferentialConstraint` because you need to validate the *usage* of the method, not the method itself.